JShollaj/AWS-Machine-Learning/AWS Ramp Up Guide.md

   - Then basically we go through using sagemaker hands on!

   - Hyperparameter tuning can be very costly if not operating efficiently.
-Use Sagemaker Model Tuning to save time and effort.
+Use **Sagemaker Model Tuning** to save time, effort and resources.

 ---